-- 1) Tick Enable IPTV/VLAN. - 2) Select the appropriate Mode according to your ISP. - Select Bridge if your ISP is not listed and no other parameters are required. - Select Custom if your ISP is not listed but provides necessary parameters.
+- 1) Tick Enable IPTV/VLAN. - Note: IPTV/VLAN and Link Aggregation cannot be enabled at the same time to avoid LAN port conflicts. - 2) Select the appropriate Mode according to your ISP. - Select Bridge if your ISP is not listed and no other parameters are required. - Select Custom if your ISP is not listed but provides necessary parameters.